Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 3. Make Space for Painting

 Having a space for painting is great.
-(This could be the same as numbers 1, 2, or 4), but if a dedicated painting space is out of the question, consider setting up painting activities periodically.
+But if a dedicated painting space is out of the question, consider setting up painting activities periodically.

 Use a space that you don’t mind getting messy or that is easily washable (such as the kitchen, utility room, porch, garage, or basement).
 Or simply take the painting activity outside if weather permits.